Family of man tortured into confessing that he killed soldier awarded £350,000

 The family of a man who was tortured into a confession that he killed a soldier has been awarded £350,000 by the High Court in Belfast.

-Liam Holden was the last man to be sentenced to death by hanging in the UK after he was convicted in 1972 for the murder of a soldier.
+Liam Holden was the last man to be sentenced to death by hanging in the UK after he was convicted in 1972 for the murder of soldier Private Frank Bell.

-But he had been tortured, including through waterboarding techniques, in military custody which the High Court found had led to his confession.
+But he had been tortured, including through waterboarding techniques, in military custody which a High Court judge found had led to his confession.

 His sentence was reduced to life in prison, but the conviction was quashed in 2012.
 He then received £1 million in damages for the miscarriage of justice.